rizsotto/Bear/README.md

 that if you want to pass parameter to Bear, pass those _before_ the `--` sign, everything after that will be the build command.

-Side note: Since Bear is executing the build command, only those commands will be recorded which were actually executed during the current build.
-Which means if you have already built your project and you re-run the build command with Bear you probably end up to have an empty output.
-(Practically it means you need to run `make clean` before you run `bear -- make`.)

-For more read the [wiki][WIKI] of the project, which talks about limitations, known issues and platform specific usage.
+For more, read the man pages or [wiki][WIKI] of the project, which talks about limitations, known issues and platform specific usage.

 Problem reports
 ---------------